 An Italian TV Anchor Veteran and an almost Irish soccer mom turned TV Lifestyle Correspondent walked into a bar… Well, isn’t this how all good stories begin?
 Or is it a joke?
 Whichever, it might as well be the beginning to the story of Flora Posteraro and Carrie Perry.
 A fun, smart and sassy match in the making!

 Check out the Chicks in the Central Penn Business Journal: Chick2Chick podcast: Armchair therapy with a business twist!

-As Posteraro and Perry tell it, Chick2Chick was really hatched on a personal level nearly 20 years ago.
+As Posteraro and Perry tell it, Chick2Chick was really hatched on a personal level 20 years ago.
 The two met at an elementary school where their chicklets attended class.
 Between talent shows and May Fairs, they quickly hit it off.

 Fast forward to 2019 and Chick2Chick was born on a professional level.
 No joke, the chicks hatched the first show on April 1, 2019.
 The episode was called “This Is Us”.
 Posteraro and Perry were very transparent, letting the audience know all about their personal and professional life.